-Only 15 mins drive from Midland Farm, this is a lovely spot for some gentle wild swimming to cool off near the grand old Bredwardine brick bridge, with a gravel river beach on one side.
+This romantic spot is only 15 mins drive from Midland Farm, this is a lovely spot for some gentle wild swimming to cool off near the grand old Bredwardine brick bridge, with a gravel river beach on one side.

 Usually the Wye here in summer is slow and cooling.
 There is a deeper part nearer the bridge on the beach side of the river.
 You can often walk across the river to the other side on the gravel.
 But watch out if it has been raining, even in the summer months.